Vardot/varbase-behat/README.txt

 [4] - Go to /var/www/varbase_behat/varbase-7-x-3-0-alpha1/behat/

-[5] - Run this command to
+[5] - Run this command.
 $ bin/behat

-[6] - Run this command with the .feature file to run the Gherkin Script in it to the installed site.
+[6] - Run this command with the .feature file to run the Gherkin Script in
+      it to the installed site.
 $ bin/behat features/your-gherkin-feature.feature

 [7] - Run this command to print all available step definitions